Effective: 4/10/26

 To use the personal works of a child, which includes, artwork, posters, poems, woodworks, etc, for public performance or media involvement requires the informed written consent of the child and his/her parent/guardian.
 In the event that the child and his/her parent/guardian grant permission for the use of such works and the child is credited or identified, only the child’s initials or first name shall be used.

-4.1.5 Refusal of Public Performance and Media Involvement 17 and Under
+4.1.4 Refusal of Public Performance and Media Involvement Under 21 Years of Age

 If it is determined that the requested public performance or media involvement is not in the best interest of the child, the Children’s Service Worker and their immediate supervisor shall consult with the Regional Director/Designee for further consultation.
 The following examples, while not all inclusive, are reasons for refusing public performance or media involvement: